influxdata/docs-v2/content/enterprise_influxdb/v1.9/features/_index.md

 Administrators can give users permission to read and write to databases, create and remove databases, rebalance a cluster, and manage particular resources.

+Organizations can automate managing permissions with the [InfluxDB Enterprise Meta API](/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization-api/).

 [Fine-grained authorization](/enterprise_influxdb/v1.9/guides/fine-grained-authorization/)
 for particular data is also available.